EliotSlevin/YellowCard/README.md

 Set up persistant database on app (e.g. if the app is closed, a patient's medications don't need to be re-fetched, and they stay logged in - see https://facebook.github.io/react-native/docs/asyncstorage.html)

 ### Pharmacist Portal Functionality
 A single admin account will be able to login and edit information about all patients.
 This will be the easiest way to test a MVP.
-This admin account will be able to do the following:
+This admin account has the following power.

 Add / Edit / Delete Patients, and their details.
 Each patient has the following fields, and a list of medications.